r3d-b3ryl/microsoft-365-docs-pr.ja-JP/microsoft-365/compliance/create-apply-retention-labels.md

 For SharePoint, but not OneDrive, you can create a view of the library that contains the **Labels** column or **Item is a Record** column.
 This view lets you see at a glance the retention labels assigned to all items and which items are records.
 Note, however, that you can't filter the view by the **Item is a Record** column.
 For instructions how to add columns, see [Show or hide columns in a list or library](https://support.microsoft.com/en-us/office/show-or-hide-columns-in-a-list-or-library-b820db0d-9e3e-4ff9-8b8b-0b2dbefa87e2).

-#### Applying retention labels in Microsoft 365 groups
+#### Applying retention labels using Microsoft 365 groups

-When you publish retention labels to Microsoft 365 groups ([formerly Office 365 groups](https://techcommunity.microsoft.com/t5/microsoft-365-blog/office-365-groups-will-become-microsoft-365-groups/ba-p/1303601)), the retention labels appear in both the group site and group mailbox in Outlook on the web.
-The experience of applying a retention label to content is identical to that for email and documents.
+When you publish retention labels to the **Microsoft 365 Groups** location, the retention labels appear in the SharePoint teams site but aren't supported by any email client for group mailboxes.
+The experience of applying a retention label in the site is identical to that for documents in SharePoint.

-To retain content for a Microsoft 365 group, use the **Microsoft 365 Groups** location.
-Even though a Microsoft 365 group has an Exchange mailbox, a retention policy that includes the entire Exchange location won't include content in Microsoft 365 group mailboxes.

-In addition, it's not possible to use the Exchange location to include or exclude a specific group mailbox.
-Although the Exchange location initially allows a group mailbox to be selected, when you try to save the retention policy, you receive an error that "RemoteGroupMailbox" is not a valid selection for the Exchange location.

 ### Applying a default retention label to all content in a SharePoint library, folder, or document set